logo

 Abstract

-Serial femtosecond crystallography has opened up many new opportunities in structural biology.
-This work presents a drop-on-drop sample delivery system enabling the study of enzyme-catalyzed reactions in microcrystal slurries.
-The system delivers ligand solutions in picoliter-sized drops onto a larger crystal-containing drop, inducing turbulent mixing and transporting the mixture to the X-ray interaction region.
-Rapid ligand diffusion is demonstrated using fluorescent dyes, numerical simulations, and time-resolved serial femtosecond crystallography.
-The method is potentially widely applicable to serial crystallography studies, particularly of enzyme reactions with small molecule substrates.
+Serial femtosecond crystallography has opened new opportunities in structural biology.
+Light-triggered systems have enabled time-resolved experiments, but most enzymes are not light-dependent, and many reactions rely on ligand diffusion into active sites.
+This work presents a drop-on-drop sample delivery system for enzyme-catalyzed reactions in microcrystal slurries.
+Ligand solutions are delivered as bursts of picoliter drops onto larger crystal-containing drops, inducing turbulent mixing and transporting the mixture to the X-ray interaction region with temporal control.
+Mixing is demonstrated using fluorescent dyes, numerical simulations, and time-resolved serial femtosecond crystallography, showing rapid ligand diffusion through microdroplets.
+The drop-on-drop method is widely applicable to serial crystallography, particularly for enzyme reactions with small molecule substrates.

 Publisher